WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

        "publicKeyPem": "-----BEGIN PUBLIC KEY-----\r\n..."}]}
 ```

-Alice's capability to send a message to Bob is encoded in a
+Alice's capability to store an object in Cloud Store is encoded in a
 proclamation.
 Let's look at what that proclamation looks like:

 ``` javascript